Uncertainty relations and fluctuation theorems for Bayes nets

 However, many physical systems are most naturally viewed as sets of more than two interacting subsystems, with their joint discrete-time dynamics described by a probabilistic graphical model~\cite{koller2009probabilistic}.
 For example, all circuits have this character~\cite{calhoun2008digital,wolpert_thermo_comp_review_2019,wolpert_kolchinsk_first_circuits_published.2020}, including biological circuits~\cite{qian2011scaling,yokobayashi2002directed}, and such systems are common in biology more generally~\cite{friedman2000using,friedman2004inferring,larjo2013active,lahdesmaki2006relationships,muggleton2005machine,cho2012network,bielza2014bayesian}.
 The extension of stochastic thermodynamics to study such scenarios was pioneered in~\cite{ito2013information,ito_information_2015,Otsubo2018}, which modeled the joint discrete-time dynamics of the subsystems using Bayesian networks (BNs~\cite{koller2009probabilistic,neapolitan2004learning}).
 The major result of~\cite{ito2013information} was an FT governing the entropy production (EP) of any single one of the subsystems in a BN.

 In this paper I extend~\cite{ito2013information} by deriving FTs that govern the aggregate EP of any number of the subsystems in a BN.
 I also derive ``conditional FTs'' governing the EP of any set of the subsystems in a BN, conditioned on a known value of the EP of a separate set of those subsystems.
-In addition I derive TURs that relate the total EP generated by running a BN to the precisions of currents defined separately for each of the subsystems in that BN~\cite{barato_seifert_TURs_2015,gingrich_horowitz_finite_time_TUR_2017,horowitz_gingrich_nature_TURs_2019,falasco2019unifying,hasegawa2019generalized}.
-I end with an example of these TURs.
+In also derive TURs that relate the total EP generated by running a BN to the precisions of currents defined separately for each of the subsystems in that BN~\cite{barato_seifert_TURs_2015,gingrich_horowitz_finite_time_TUR_2017,horowitz_gingrich_nature_TURs_2019,falasco2019unifying,hasegawa2019generalized}.